matrix-org/synapse/docs/usage/configuration/config_documentation.md

     type: manhole
 ```
 ---
-Config optoin: `manhole_settings`
+Config option: `manhole_settings`

 Connection settings for the manhole.
-Link to manhole docs.
+You can find more information
+on the manhole [here](../../manhole.md).
+Manhole settings include:
+* `username` : the username for the manhole.
+This defaults to 'matrix'.
+* `password`: The password for the manhole.
+This defaults to 'rabbithole'.
+* `ssh_priv_key_path` and `ssh_pub_key_path`: The private and public SSH key pair used to encrypt the manhole traffic.
+  If these are left unset, then hardcoded and non-secret keys are used,
+  which could allow traffic to be intercepted if sent over a public network.

 Example configuration:
 ```
 manhole_settings:
-  # The username for the manhole.
-This defaults to 'matrix'.
   username: manhole

-  # The password for the manhole.
-This defaults to 'rabbithole'.
   password: mypassword

-  # The private and public SSH key pair used to encrypt the manhole traffic.
-  # If these are left unset, then hardcoded and non-secret keys are used,
-  # which could allow traffic to be intercepted if sent over a public network.
   ssh_priv_key_path: CONFDIR/id_rsa
   ssh_pub_key_path: CONFDIR/id_rsa.pub
 ```